 On the other hand, if the employee makes contractual demands of the employer (such as requesting payouts under medical insurance while being off sick), or stays on sick pay for a long time without raising any issues then this strongly indicates that they have agreed to remain employed and accepted the breach.
 Any subsequent constructive dismissal claim is therefore likely to fail.

 We understand that this is a very tricky situation.
-On the one hand you may want to hang on and think carefully before making any decisions about your position and resigning.
-On the other hand for a successful constructive dismissal claim you must resign promptly.
+On the one hand, you may want to hang on and think carefully before making any decisions about your position and resigning but on the other hand, for a successful constructive dismissal claim you must resign promptly.

-Here at Backhouse Solicitors, we understand how stressful it is when the relationship between employee and employer breaks down and we are experts in constructive dismissal.
-If you are an employee who feels forced into resigning by the behaviour of your employer, then don’t suffer in silence – contact us to book your free 30 minute consultation with one of our expert solicitors.
+At Backhouse Solicitors, we are experts in constructive dismissal cases and understand how stressful it can be.
+If you are an employee who feels forced into resigning by the behaviour of your employer, then don’t suffer in silence – contact us to book your free 30-minute consultation with one of our expert employment law solicitors.

 Tel: 01245 893400